aryanaditya10/CareerPortal/README.md

-# 💼 Job Portal App
+# 💼 Career Portal App

 A modern, full-stack Job Portal built with the powerful **MERN stack** — enabling both job seekers (students) and recruiters to connect seamlessly.
 With a clean, animated, and responsive UI, this platform allows users to explore opportunities, post jobs, and manage applications with ease.